 Here are some of our best tips for dealing with negative reviews:

 Gather all the facts.
 Make sure you know what the reviewer is upset about.
-Gather facts about what they claim occurred so you can properly address their concerns or factually defend your position.
+Gather facts about what they claim has occurred so you can properly address their concerns or factually defend your position.

 Acknowledge their issue and present the facts.
 One of the main reasons a person will leave a negative review is because they felt they were not listened to.
 There can be legitimate reasons a client (or potential client) feels slighted.
-The simplest way to handle this is to acknowledge what they’re saying, emotions are individual and sometimes just saying “I understand why you feel this way…” goes a long way to defusing a negative review.
+The simplest way to handle this is to acknowledge what they’re saying, emotions are individual, and sometimes just simply saying “I understand why you feel this way…” goes a long way to defusing a negative review.
 Once you’ve acknowledged their issues, you can present the fact, as unemotionally as possible.
-But don’t become like a prosecutor grilling a defendent.
+But don’t become like a prosecutor grilling a defendant.
 Just respond with empathy and the best customer service you can provide.
 Honestly, this type of response is as much for anyone else who may read the negative review to try to see your point-of-view in the interaction.

 Be as brief as possible.
 Do not give a dissertation explaining why the individual reviewer is wrong or ask questions that will further lead to more negative responses.
 Keep the response short and to the point.
 A good rule of thumb is 3-4 sentence responses.

-Redirect to offline channels for resolution.
-When possible try to get the reviewer to talk with you offline (either direct via email or phone).
+Redirect to offline channels for a resolution.
+When possible try to get the reviewer to talk with you offline (either directly, via email, or by phone).
 Provide a good contact number or email so the review can contact you/your designated review-handler.
 This is another way to defuse the situation and limit continued negative responses.
 And though you cannot ask them to change or remove a review (or incentivize them to do so) offline discussions can result in an upgrade of the review.
 We’ve seen this with clients: a disgruntled customer increases a 1 star rating to a 3 star simply from hearing from the company and feeling satisfied with the way things are handled moving forward.

 Realize some people simply cannot be satisfied.
 Sometimes you will find someone who is either bored or just naturally negative.
 You cannot satisfy everyone, and these people (sometimes trolls) just spend their time being negative online.
 In these instances, acknowledge the review and move on.